abhishek-coderX/devTinder/Notes.md

 //get /user=>middlewarechain=>request handler(wo wala route jo response send kar rah ahi matlab request handle kar raha hai)

 -what is middlewares read about itrt and
--how espress jswork behind the scene to handle request -differenece between app.use and app.all both are almost same but needs -write a dummy auth middleware for admin
+-how espress js work behind the scene to handle request -differenece between app.use and app.all both are almost same but needs -write a dummy auth middleware for admin
 -write a dummy auth middleware for user except login